 Nurses and midwives have the hands-on experience, practical skills, passion and knowledge needed to bring real change to the formal health care system.
 We work with ministries of health and other partners to reduce systemic and gender-related barriers, so nurses and midwives can lead at all levels of the health care system.

 We apply innovative strategies to enable nurses and midwives to assume expanded roles in health care delivery, bringing the goal of meeting the world’s health needs evermore within reach.
 We also work to create a supportive environment for community health workers, who are key to delivering health services on a broad scale, and are best linked with the formal health care system through respectful dialogue with nurses and midwives.

 Nurses and midwives provide important insights to community health needs, particularly when they are recruited from, and serve in, under-resourced areas.
 We work with governments and other partners to ensure that nurses’ and midwives’ voices are heard on behalf of the people they serve, while pushing against ingrained, overlapping clinical and gender hierarchies to promote gender equality in the workplace and beyond.

-The World Health Organization’s strategic plan for developing nurses and midwives to meet future health needs.
-Want to learn more about universal health coverage, the UN’s Sustainable Development Goals, and the role of nurses and realities in making them a reality?
-Check out these WHO videos:
+WHO recognizes that developing nurses and midwives is critical to meeting future health needs.
+To learn more about universal health coverage, the UN’s Sustainable Development Goals, and the role of nurses and realities in making them a reality, check out these WHO videos: